|GPS||N33 02.38’ W116 05.76’|

-Directions to Sandstone Canyon Trail- Fish Creak: The trail starts off of Split Mountain Road, 8 miles south of CA 78 and Ocotillo Wells.
+Directions to Sandstone Canyon Trail-: The trail starts off of Split Mountain Road, 8 miles south of CA 78 and Ocotillo Wells.

 Further along the route you will come to a short 1.5 mile hike up the side of the wash leading to the Wind Caves; a display of natural sandstone sculptures.
 It is well worth the hike.
 Fish Creek Wash eventually turns into the well-marked Sandstone Canyon.
-This canyon is a relatively short but spectacularly narrow, twisty, bronzed- walled sandstone canyon.
-The terrain is sandy and just wide enough for your vehicle.
+The Sandstone canyon trail is a relatively short but spectacularly narrow, twisty, bronzed- walled sandstone canyon.
+The overland terrain is sandy and just wide enough for your vehicle.
 Truly breathtaking.